chrisi5v/CentaurApp/README.md

 Powershell instructions:

--cd *repo directory*
+$ cd *repo directory*
--env/Scripts/activate
+$ env/Scripts/activate
--python manage.py runserver
+$ python manage.py runserver

 Database is currently populated with the following users:
--User: cvill Password: sanctuary
+* User: cvill Password: sanctuary
--User: supervisor1 Password: sanctuary
+* User: supervisor1 Password: sanctuary
--User: driver1 Password: sanctuary
+* User: driver1 Password: sanctuary

--and some test  data.
+and some test  data.
 =user cvill is registered as a superuserfor access to the admin panel at /admin/